 How to Improve Your Career Development

-A core question that nearly everyone can relate to is this: What should my job be or what career is right for me?
-We go online and turn to a free career aptitude test, frantically searching Google for an answer that will suffice and bring clarity to all our career questions, job search advice and concerns.
+A core question that nearly everyone can relate to is this: What should my job be, or what career is right for me?
+We go online and turn to a free career aptitude test, frantically searching Google for an answer that will suffice and clarify all our career questions, job search advice and concerns.

 In short, even with a list of possibilities, you're still left wondering what is right for you.
 Instead, the focus should be on answering "why?" and "how?"